tesla59/grafana-docker-compose/README.md

 # Grafana Setup using Docker Compose

+Headless branch is useful when you need to connect multiple datasources to single Grafana Dashboard

 The Repo contains a basic setup configuration for Grafana using Docker compose

 The compose file contains 3 services